austral/specification/src/documentation.md

 # Documentation #

-Austral supports structured documentation &forms;.
+Austral supports structured documentation FORMS.

 ## Documentation Form Syntax ##

-In every case, a documentation form is either a string literal, or the more complex structured &form; described in the *Syntax* subsections below.
+In every case, a documentation form is either a string literal, or the more complex structured FORM described in the *Syntax* subsections below.

 ### Concrete Functions ### {#doc:concrete-fn}